 My friends have been a tower of strength this month, you know who you are.
 Two of my very good friends are going to live in Melbourne, hopefully we’ll get to visit them out there next year.
 It was a pleasure to catch up with Miriam for lunch at The Bingham, then with Angie and Mel who both have exciting travel plans for the coming months.
 The lovely Becky and Vanessa, the team behind the We Are Travel Girls Instagram account, recently arranged a fun meet up at The Goring Hotel.
 Finally, Yaya, Lloyd and I explored the new Mercato Metropolitano in South London and I liked it so much that I took Paul on a mystery trip there.
 If you visit, try the baccala (fried fish to you and I), it’s as good as in Rome.

-I was lucky to experience an Olaplex treatment, together with a cut and colour at Nicky Clarke in Mayfair.
+One of my favourite August adventures was an Olaplex treatment, together with a cut and colour at Nicky Clarke in Mayfair.
 Popular with celebrities, the treatment protects and conditions your hair when colouring.

 Don’t forget to enter the giveaway to win two nights at The Chatwal New York, an Art Deco landmark.
 One lucky winner will enjoy the central Manhattan location and stylish interiors, but hurry as the competition ends soon!